taylorhannan/AssignmentTwo/README.md

 #### /api/groups
-This provided route is only used to get data from the Group JSON database to display the list of current groups in an options loop of the admin component.
+This provided route is only used to get data from the Group MongoDB collection to display the list of current groups in an options loop of the admin component.
 When data is sent to the route, it returns the variable *groupData* which is the contents of the *groups* collection of MongoDB.
 This route requires no special parameters, only a request to be sent to it for it to return the user data.

 ### Image routes